-Businesses that can redirect energy to fast and positive transformation can exploit many more opportunities than enterprises mired in resistance.
-The challenge for leaders is creating an organization that is not only prepared and willing to change, but that also has enough energy and resources to succeed.
+Agile businesses, however, that can redirect energy to fast and positive change and transformation can exploit many more opportunities than enterprises mired in resistance.
+The challenge for leaders today is to create an organization that is not only prepared and willing to change, but that also has enough energy and resources to succeed.

-Change consumes energy, and energy is limited.
+Change consumes energy, and energy is finite.
 That means in order to make changes to keep up with a rapidly changing market, energy must be conserved and stock piled so it is available.
 Expending scarce energy resisting intelligent change is a huge waste.
-Making investments and taking your business down a path that cannot quickly be undone if the market moves a different direction is also a big waste.
+Making investments and taking your business down a path that cannot quickly be undone if the market moves a new direction is also a big waste.

 We have focused so far on the notion of conserving and investing energy to facilitate intelligent change, but there are additional things that go along with energy that we must intelligently ration as well such as: time, budgets, credit limits, trust, skills, goodwill, leadership, mental and emotional capacity, etc. Too much change can drain goodwill, and expend too much mental and emotional energy to continue.
 The responsibility of a good leaders is to always be measuring how much energy is available to make changes.

-In the days of old when battles were primarily fought by foot soldiers and horseman, military leaders were very tuned into the energy levels of both.
-You can’t march your soldiers on short rations to the point of exhaustion and expect they will arrive at a battle ready to fight.
+In days of old, when battles were fought by foot soldiers and horseman, military leaders paid attention to energy levels.
+You couldn't march your soldiers and horses on short rations to the point of exhaustion and expect they can fight effectively.
 Intelligently managing energy levels are just as critical today.